-- A. Standards - 1.
-Any such facility shall comply with all applicable State and local laws, including Chapter 10, Article III, of the Simpsonville Code of Ordinances.

-- 2. The building and site shall be designed, constructed, and maintained such that the merchandise or activities of the establishment shall not be visible from any point outside the establishment. exterior of The portions the establishment shall not have any signs, words, lettering, photographs, silhouettes, drawings pictorial or representations of any specified anatomical area or sexually explicit activity. - The building shall provide sufficient sound absorbing insulation so noise generated inside said premises shall not be audible at any adjacent property or public right-of-way. - The Planning Director shall also consider the need for any special conditions to control the negative secondary impacts such businesses have been documented to have on the surrounding area and the community.
+- Any such facility shall comply with all applicable State and local laws, including Chapter 10, Article III, of the Simpsonville Code of Ordinances. - The building and site shall be designed, constructed, and maintained such that the merchandise or activities of the establishment shall not be visible from any point outside the establishment.
+The exterior portions of the establishment shall not have any signs, words, lettering, photographs, silhouettes, drawings or pictorial representations of any specified anatomical area or sexually explicit activity. - The building shall provide sufficient sound absorbing insulation so noise generated inside said premises shall not be audible at any adjacent property or public right-of-way. - 4.
+The Planning Director shall also consider the need for any special conditions to control the negative secondary impacts such businesses have been documented to have on the surrounding area and the community.